juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <!-- BEGIN_TF_DOCS -->
 # Backend microservices architecture with Terraform and Golang
-This repo contains different alternatives for creation of AWS backend infrastructure as code with Terraform and microservices written with Golang.
+This repo contains different alternatives for creation of APIs microservices written with Golang and backend infrastructure as code with Terraform and AWS.

 <img src="architecture_diagram.png"/>